 Beder, S. (2014).
 Lobbying, greenwash and deliberate confusion: how vested interests undermine climate change.
 In M. C-T. Huang and R. R-C Huang (Eds.), Green Thoughts and Environmental Politics: Green Trends and Environmental Politics (pp. 297-328), Taipei, Taiwan: Asia-seok Digital Technology.
 Corporations that would be affected by measures to reduce greenhouse gas emissions set out to confuse and deceive the public and policy- makers on the issue.
 They use corporate front groups, public relations firms and conservative think tanks to cast doubt on predictions of global warming and its impacts, to imply that governments do not know enough to act, to argue that the cost of reducing greenhouse gases is prohibitively expensive and to promote doubtful solutions such as ‘clean’ coal.
 Similarly corporations and their lobby groups have sought to delay treaties and legislation and shape those that are finally agreed and passed.
 In particular they promote voluntary actions by presenting themselves as environmentally responsible and committed to finding solutions.

-Beder, Sharon, 2001.
+Beder, S. (2001).
 Neoliberal think tanks and free market environmentalism.
 Environmental Politics, 10 (2), 128–133.
-Corporate-funded think tanks have played a central role in promoting free market environmentalism onto the policy agenda throughout the English speaking world.
+Corporate-funded think tanks have played a central role in promoting free market environmentalism onto the policy agenda throughout the English-speaking world.
 These think tanks have consistently opposed government regulation and advocated the virtues of a ‘free’ market unconstrained by a burden of red tape.
 The role of think tanks in the establishment of this ‘neoliberal’ agenda in the US and the UK in recent decades has been well documented.
-However their central role in a range of specific policy areas, such as environmental policy, has been neglected.
+However, their central role in a range of specific policy areas, such as environmental policy, has been neglected.

-Boykoff, M. T. and S. K. Olson (2013), ‘Wise contrarians’: a keystone species in contemporary climate science, politics and policy.
+Boykoff, M. and Olson, K. (2013).
+‘Wise contrarians’: a keystone species in contemporary climate science, politics and policy.
 Celebrity Studies 4 (3) 276-291.
 Examination of the ‘Wise Use’ movements rooted in the US West to understand celebrity climate contrarians embedded in countermovements activities.

 Brulle, R. J., Carmichael, J., & Jenkins, C. J. (2012).
 Shifting public opinion on climate change: An empirical assessment of factors influencing concern over climate change in the U.S., 2002–2010.
 Climatic Change, 114, 169-188.
 This paper conducts an empirical analysis of the factors affecting U.S. public concern about the threat of climate change between January 2002 and December 2010.
 Utilizing Stimson’s method of constructing aggregate opinion measures, data from 74 separate surveys over a 9-year period are used to construct quarterly measures of public concern over global climate change.
 We examine five factors that should account for changes in levels of concern: 1) extreme weather events, 2) public access to accurate scientific information, 3) media coverage, 4) elite cues, and 5) movement/countermovement advocacy.